ceckenrode/node-spotify-api/README.md

 ## API

-Currently there are two methods available, `search` and 'request' 🤷‍♂️:
+Currently there are two methods available, `search` and `request` 🔍

 ### Search